Sustainability

 What they rarely discuss—what they almost never discuss—is what happens afterward.

-Here's the uncomfortable reality that separates AI success stories from cautionary tales: AI is not software you install and forget.
+Here's the uncomfortable reality: AI is not software you install and forget.
 It's a living ecosystem of models, data pipelines, and infrastructure that ages, drifts, and reacts continuously to a changing world.
-Like any living system, it requires constant care, feeding, and adaptation to survive.
+Like any living system, it requires constant care and adaptation to survive.

 AI for the long haul isn't about building smarter—it's about building systems that last.